All Products

 Recovery of deleted objects

-If you configure a lifecycle rule for an unversioned bucket based on the last modified time of objects in the bucket, objects that are deleted based on the lifecycle rule cannot be recovered.
+• If you configure a lifecycle rule for a versioning-enabled bucket based on the last modified time of objects in the bucket, deleted objects of the current version can be recovered, while those of the previous versions cannot be recovered.

 N/A